Dr Kirstin Ferguson AM is one of Australia's most prominent leadership experts.

-Kirstin’s career includes over a decade of experience on a range of company boards, including a recent appointment by the Australian Prime Minister as Acting Chair and Deputy Chair of the Australian Broadcasting Corporation.
-She’s also been the CEO of a global consulting company, a senior executive at a leading corporate law firm, and spent nearly 10 years as an Officer in the Royal Australian Air Force.
+Kirstin has previously been the CEO of a global consulting firm, was a senior executive at a leading corporate law firm and spent nearly 10 years as an Officer in the Royal Australian Air Force.

 Kirstin holds a PhD in leadership and culture as well as Honours degrees in Law, and also History.
 She is an Adjunct Professor at the QUT Business School and a Sir Winston Churchill Fellow.

 Her first book, Women Kind: Unlocking the power of women supporting women (Murdoch Books), was co-authored with Catherine Fox and received the Australian Business Book Award of Management and HR book of the year.

 Kirstin's second book, Head and Heart: The Art of Modern Leadership (Penguin Random House) debuted in the top 10 non-fiction bestseller list on release and has been described by #1 NYT bestselling author, Adam Grant, as "A timely, actionable book on the virtues that every great leader needs to learn."
 It was named by Thinkers50 as one of the top 10 best new management books in the world in 2023.